-At the forthcoming AGM, approval of the shareholders will be sought for the payment of an aggregate sum of up to S\$1,300,000 as Directors' fees for the non-executive Directors for FY2019-20, which remains unchanged from the previous year.
-The amount of Directors' fees has been computed on the basis of the anticipated number of Board and Board Committee meetings for FY2019-20, assuming attendance in person by all the Directors at such meetings, and also caters for additional fees (if any) which may be payable due to additional board representations on the Company's subsidiary(ies) and/or joint ventures, or to additional Board or Board Committee members being appointed in the course of FY2019-20.
-If approved, the proposed fees for FY2019-20 will facilitate the payment of Directors' fees during or soon after the financial year in which such fees are incurred.
-Shareholders' approval will also be sought at the forthcoming AGM for alterations to the SATS Restricted Share Plan to enable non-executive Directors to participate in the SATS Restricted Share Plan, so as to permit grants of fully paid shares to be made under the SATS Restricted Share Plan to non-executive Directors as part of their remuneration.
+Notwithstanding the above fee structure, the Board took a voluntary 15% reduction in fees with effect from 1 March 2020 as part of the cost saving measures taken due to the impact of the COVID-19 pandemic on its business.
+Accordingly, at the forthcoming AGM, approval of the shareholders will be sought for the payment of a reduced aggregate sum of up to S\$1,200,000 as Directors' fees for the non-executive Directors for FY2020-21 (FY2019-20: S\$1,300,000).

+The amount of Directors' fees has been computed on the basis of the anticipated number of Board and Board Committee meetings for FY2020-21, assuming attendance by all the Directors at such meetings, and also caters for additional fees (if any) which may be payable due to additional board representations on the Company's subsidiary(ies) and/or joint ventures or to additional Board or Board Committee members being appointed in the course of FY2020-21.
+If approved, the proposed fees for FY2020-21 will facilitate the payment of Directors' fees during or soon after the financial year in which such fees are incurred.

-Subject to the requisite shareholders' approvals being obtained, the non-executive Directors (including the Chairman) will each receive approximately 70 percent of his/her total Directors' fees for FY2019-20 in cash and approximately 30 percent in the form of SATS shares (FY2018-19: 85 percent in cash and 15 percent in shares), with the share component currently intended to be paid out in the form of awards under the SATS Restricted Share Plan (as altered).
-The share component of the Directors' fees will be increased by 15 percent as compared to the last financial year, as the Company believes that this will further align the interests of non-executive Directors with the interests of shareholders.
+Subject to the requisite shareholders' approvals being obtained, the non-executive Directors (including the Chairman) will each receive approximately 70 percent of his/her total Directors' fees for FY2020-21 in cash and approximately 30 percent in the form of SATS shares (FY2019-20: 70 percent in cash and 30 percent in shares).

+The share component is intended to be paid out in the form of awards under the SATS Restricted Share Plan.
 The awards will consist of fully paid shares with no performance conditions attached and no vesting periods imposed.
 However, the non-executive Directors will be required to retain a base shareholding worth up to one year's retainer fee for as long as he is on the Board, and for a period of one year after stepping down as a Director, in order to better align the interests of non-executive Directors with the interests of shareholders.
 A non-executive Director who steps down before the payment of the share component of his fees will receive all of his fees (calculated on a pro-rated basis, where applicable) in cash.

 The cash component of the Directors' fees is intended to be paid half-yearly in arrears.
-The current intention is for the share component of the Directors' fees for FY2019-20 to be paid after the 2020 AGM has been held or after the release of the Company's first quarter financial results for the financial year ending 31 March 2021 (1QFY2020-21 Results), whichever is the later.
-The actual number of shares to be awarded will be determined by reference to the volume-weighted average price of a share on the SGX-ST over the 10 trading days after the 2020 AGM or the release of the 1QFY2020-21 Results, whichever is later, rounded down to the nearest hundred shares, and any residual balance will be settled in cash.
+The current intention is for the share component of the Directors' fees for FY2020-21 to be paid after the 2021 AGM has been held.
+The actual number of shares to be awarded will be determined by reference to the volume-weighted average price of a share on the SGX-ST over the 10 trading days after the 2021 AGM, rounded down to the nearest hundred shares, and any residual balance will be settled in cash.